 Anne Berman has designed and implemented a broad range of projects throughout the United States.
 During her career in the public and private sectors, Anne has worked on parks, plazas, streetscapes, cultural institutions and resorts.
-She has served as senior landscape architect for Nancy Owens Studio LLC since the firm’s inception and has been instrumental in the design of regenerative landscapes which improve the natural function of urban sites.
+She has served as senior landscape architect for Nancy Owens Studio PLLC since the firm’s inception and has been instrumental in the design of regenerative landscapes which improve the natural function of urban sites.
 Her interest in landscape history informs her work on the planning and design of historic sites.

 RLA, LEED AP, ISA, landscape architect

 Amy Sommer is an experienced landscape architect with a diverse range of project experience including parks, streetscapes, plazas, greenways, college campuses and green roofs.
 As a senior member of the Nancy Owens Studio team since 2014, Amy has provided knowledge and experience in construction documentation and oversight and coordinating multidisciplinary teams of consultants.
 She has managed large complex projects including the new Gateway Estates Playground and Comfort Station, which was constructed on an urban fill site in Brooklyn, and the $30-million reconstruction of Astoria Park, one of NYC Parks’ Anchor Parks Initiative projects.

 Michael Hussey joined Nancy Owens Studio in 2016 as a landscape designer and project manager.
 Michael received his Bachelor of Landscape Architecture from Boston Architectural College (BAC), where he developed a distinct passion for urban design and public spaces.
 Prior to joining Nancy Owens Studio, Michael has worked on high-end residential, institutional, and urban design projects in the Greater Boston Area.